New Student FAQs

 Check us out in real time and ask as many questions as you'd like.
 No charge and no obligations.

-Go to the Trial Class Registration Form and reserve your spot!
+Go to the Trial Class Registration Form to reserve your spot!

 What should I wear to class?

 Stay hydrated by bringing a water bottle to keep with you in class.
-Water fountains are available in the hallway to use during drink breaks.
-Any other type of drink, as well as food, are not permitted in the studio.
+Water fountains are available in the hallway to use during drink breaks after COVID.
+Any other type of drink or food is not permitted in the studio.

 Do I need Irish dance shoes? ...and are they expensive?

-Students new to Irish dance may begin classes in socks only or ballet flats.
-For safety and proper learning, continuing dancers must wear dance shoes during classes.
+Students new to Irish dance may begin classes in socks or ballet flats.
+For safety and proper learning, continuing dancers must wear dance shoes during class.

 Dance shoe options are: